Leon-Leyang/CS2952N-Mini-Project-1/README.md

 1. **Challenges with Iterative Class Identification using CLIP**:

    - **Issue**: The class names sourced from ImageNet are notably specific.
-Despite designing iterative prompts to exclude previously identified classes (e.g., "the photo, besides {}, contains {}"), the CLIP model often predicts several closely related categories for a singular object.
+Despite designing iterative prompts to exclude previously identified classes (e.g., "besides {}, the caption of the photo should contain {}"), the CLIP model often predicts several closely related categories for a singular object.
 This can lead to ambiguity when feeding these classes to GPT-3, especially since Flicker 8K captions lean towards broader category descriptions.

    - **Solution**: Consider sourcing class names directly from the original Flicker 8K dataset.
 However, given that Flicker 8K's labels are in the form of captions, extracting specific class names while minimizing redundancy will be a meticulous task.